UniqueNetwork/mass-nfts-doc/generate.md

 > ✏️ In the `config.js` file, fill in the `collectionId` set provided value.

 Your collection has been created, and you can check it on your [wallet](https://wallet.unique.network/) or on [uniquescan.io](https://uniquescan.io/).
-Now your collection doesn't have any NFTs yet, so let's create some.
+Your collection doesn't have any NFTs yet, so let's create some.

 ### 5.4 Create NFTs

-We have set the token metadata in the previous steps in the nfts.csv file, check again if it exists.
+We have set the token metadata in the previous steps in the nfts.csv file.
+Check again if it exists.
 After that, execute the following script.

 ```sh
 node 3-create-nfts.js
 ```

-After a short period of time, you will see the result of executing the command:
+After a short time, you will see the result of executing the command:

 ```
 🚚 successfully created 1 part of NFT's